 Ken Wheeler seems to have enormous respect and admiration for Tesla as a physicist and inventor.
 When he quotes Tesla in his videos, he intones like a clergyman about to quote from the most hallowed of scriptures.

-The Angry Photographer’s respect doesn’t always extend to acknowledging Tesla for ideas for which Ken Wheeler enjoys taking credit.
+The Angry Photographer’s respect doesn’t always extend to acknowledging Tesla’s ideas when he wants to take credit for them.
 Even so, the creator behind Theoria Apophasis often appeals to Tesla’s authority when pushing odd notions that deviate from the expert consensus of mainstream science.

 Greatest Contribution Was Inventing Alternating Current